 However, there is need to reinforce research initiatives to acquire the best knowledge available on local dynamics and how they act as drivers of irregular migration, forced displacement or violent conflict, including violent extremism.
-Stability, security, irregular migration and displacement are indeed politically complex phenomena that require granular analysis of local and regional contexts and related root causes.
+Stability, security, irregular migration and displacement are indeed politically complex phenomena that require granular analysis of local and regional contexts and related root causes, from a gender-sensitive and rights-based perspective.

 Accessing information and analysis can be difficult in certain areas covered by the EUTF.
 Local contexts can change swiftly in a constantly evolving environment.
-Therefore, the EUTF must benefit from accurate and regularly updated information to strengthen its decision-making process and the precision of its actions.
+Therefore, the EUTF must benefit from accurate and regularly updated information and disaggregated data when possible, to strengthen its decision-making process and the precision of its actions.

 Nonetheless, accessing information and analysis is not sufficient.
 The EUTF team needs to be able to make informed choices to pinpoint interventions and identify the best implementing partners for a given situation.
-Well informed, conflict sensitive and rights-based interventions underpinned by nuanced conflict analysis are more likely to result in positive results while safeguarding the principle of 'do no harm'.
+Well informed, conflict sensitive, gender-sensitive and rights-based interventions underpinned by nuanced conflict analysis are more likely to result in positive results, while safeguarding the principles of 'do no harm' and 'leaving no one behind'.

-Other EU research projects have highlighted the importance i) to partner up with local research institutions to ensure relevance, appropriateness, sustainability and knowledge transfer and ii) to disseminate research results so that evidence is reaching relevant stakeholders and is being used to improve the effectiveness of interventions.
+Other EU research projects have highlighted the importance i) of partnerships with local research institutions, to ensure relevance, appropriateness, sustainability and knowledge transfer and ii) to disseminate gender-and-rights-sensitive research results so that evidence is reaching relevant stakeholders and is being used to improve the effectiveness of interventions.

-Finally, provided that the EUTF is exposed to a high level of scrutiny, that its actions are identified, formulated and implemented quicker than usual and given the large number of stakeholders involved, the EUTF will seek transparency.
+Finally, provided that the EUTF is exposed to a high level of scrutiny, that its actions are identified, formulated and implemented quicker than usual, and given the large number of stakeholders involved, the EUTF will seek transparency.
 The EUTF is willing to benefit from both new research in its priority areas of intervention and from analyses and evaluations of its actions under implementation to refine its operational approach.